farajfarook/windows-keylogger/README.md

 This application will capture all your keyboard key press events and save it in a file in the background.!

-**disclaimer** *This application is created with no warranty or neither I would take any responsibilities for any sort of threats imposed by any individual or a group of andividuals for any party.
+**disclaimer** *This application is created with no warranty or neither I would take any responsibilities for any sort of threats imposed by any individual or a group of individuals towards anyone.
 This application is developed soley for educational purposes of learning how Windows C++ API works in global keyboard hooks*

 ##Getting started
 ####Steps to build